20th Century Women: Development

-While the character of Jamie reflects his own experiences, the characters of Dorothea and Abbie were inspired by Mills's mother and older sister, respectively, and he wrote the character of Julie based on the experiences of several of his friends.
+The character of Jamie reflects Mills's experiences, and Dorothea and Abbie were inspired by Mills's mother and older sister.
+Mills based Julie based on the experiences of several of his friends.
 He said: "It felt like I was raised by my mom and sisters, so I was always appealing to women in the punk scene or women in my world.
 I always leaned to them to figure out my life as a straight white guy.
 So I wanted to make a movie about that."
-Mills has described the film as a "love letter" to the women who raised him, and, although it is autobiographical, he also noted that it is fictionalized, explaining: "With all these characters, what guides me is the real person.
+Mills called the film a "love letter" to the women who raised him and said: "With all these characters, what guides me is the real person.
 Of course, I'm cinematizing real people, and you can never get them right or show all of their dimensions, but that's very much what my mom was like."
-After finishing the script, Mills brought it to Annapurna Pictures, who, liking Mills's previous film Beginners, agreed to produce 20th Century Women.
+After finishing the script, Mills brought it to Annapurna Pictures, which, liking Mills's previous film, Beginners, agreed to produce 20th Century Women.

 Casting

-In May 2015, Annette Bening, Greta Gerwig, and Elle Fanning joined the cast, with Bening set to play a single mother, Gerwig a young sophisticated photographer, and Fanning a provocative friend of the single mother's teenage son.
+In May 2015, Annette Bening, Greta Gerwig, and Elle Fanning joined the cast.
 On August 3, 2015, Billy Crudup was cast in a supporting role.

 While preparing for her role in the film, Bening watched films Mills's mother loved and had extensive talks with Mills about his mom.
-Gerwig prepared for her role by taking photography lessons, learning how to use a camera, listening to records, reading books, and watching films, and she also spoke with Mills's sister, whom her character is based upon.
+Gerwig prepared by taking photography lessons, listening to records, reading books, and watching films, and also spoke with Mills's sister, on whom her character is based.
 Fanning was given The Road Less Traveled by M. Scott Peck to help her prepare.

 Filming

-Principal photography on the film began on September 8, 2015, in Southern California, and concluded on October 27, 2015.
+Principal photography on the film began on September 8, 2015, in Southern California, and concluded on October 27.
 The film was shot over 35 days, mainly in Los Angeles, with exteriors shot in Santa Barbara.
-At one point, a stray tuxedo cat wandered onto the set, and Mills decided to include him in some scenes in the film.
+At one point, a stray tuxedo cat wandered onto the set, and Mills decided to include him in some scenes.

 Music

-Roger Neill composed the film's score, and the following songs are featured in the film:
+Roger Neill composed the soundtrack, and the following songs are heard in the film: